The Cultural Resources Program Area

 This course covers all aspects of caring for archeological collections -- the activities dealing with all kinds of archeological collections (i.e., objects, records, reports, and digital data) in all kinds of places (i.e., the field, the archeologist's office, the lab, and the repository.)
 The information provided is designed to assist those who are interested in or need to learn more about preserving and managing archeological collections over the long term.

-In this seminar offered by the National Preservation Institute, review the compliance process for the Native American Graves Protection and Repatriation Act (NAGPRA) for Indian tribes, Native Hawaiian organizations, federal agencies, and museums.
+Review the compliance process for the Native American Graves Protection and Repatriation Act (NAGPRA) for Indian tribes, Native Hawaiian organizations, federal agencies, and museums.
 Explore how consultation can inform inventories, summaries, and cultural affiliation, and the resulting notices, repatriations, and dispositions.
+This 2-day seminar is offered by the National Preservation Institute.

 NCPTT protects America's historic legacy by equipping preservation professionals with progressive technology-based research and training.